On behalf of The Law Office of Gustavo E. Frances, P.A.

 Filing Your Uncontested Divorce

-In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition in the county you reside.
+In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition in the county you reside in.
 You will also have to pay fees when filing the “Petition for Simplified Dissolution.”
 It’s possible you and your spouse agree on the division of assets yet it’s best to put everything in writing.
 You will both need to sign this document.

 What About If The Uncontested Approach Doesn’T Work?